Energy Efficiency Programs & Incentives

 - Use a fan to help move cool air throughout a room.

 The following is a list of programs that provide rebates, incentives, and tax credits for energy efficiency improvements and/or appliance purchases.

 DEMEC Energy Efficiency Program

 Efficiency Smart helps participating communities and their residential and business customers use less energy and save money through technical assistance and financial incentives.
 They offer multiple program options, which include advanced technical support and financial incentives, to help municipalities, businesses, and individuals reduce energy and save money now and into the future.

-DEMEC members currently participating include: the City of Seaford, City of Milford, Town of Clayton, and MSC of the City of New Castle
+DEMEC members currently participating include: the City of Newark, Town of Middletown, City of Seaford, City of Milford, Town of Clayton, and MSC of the City of New Castle.

 State of Delaware Energy Efficiency Programs & Incentives

 The Energy Efficiency Investment Fund (EEIF) was created to help Delaware businesses make strategic investments in capital equipment and facility upgrades that will help decrease operating costs, reduce energy consumption, and improve environmental performance.
 The program offers funding for technical assistance, as well as competitively awarded grants and loans for implementation of energy efficiency projects.